 Myths and legends add a layer of cultural complexity to the landscape’s beauty I couldn’t work without.
 So much so that if I don’t find any stories, I make up some of my own.

-The ocean is like a living, breathing thing for me, it’s a leading character on the stage of my images, a powerful presence to be constantly reckoned with.
+Water, either the ocean’s or rivers’, is like a living, breathing thing for me, it’s a leading character on the stage of my images, a powerful presence to be constantly reckoned with.
 It’s a metaphor for life.

 This collection tells the legendary stories of mythological creatures such as trolls and sea monsters, living, moving and acting in the sea of life.